Marion Aye: Career

 Aye was selected as one of the WAMPAS Baby Stars in 1922.
 She was a capable dancer, a talent she exhibited in several films.
 Aye was Larry Semon's leading lady in The Hick and worked with Stan Laurel in The Weak-End Party.
 She appeared in eighteen western shorts opposite Bob Reeves.
 When she signed a long-term film contract she became the first Hollywood star to agree to a morality clause.
 Her last film role was in the 1926 comedy Irene, starring Colleen Moore, although she continued to work in vaudeville.

 In November 1927, Aye was one of six people arrested for their participation in presenting the play The Married Virgin at The Green Street Theatre in San Francisco; the charge was that the play was immoral.
 The other five had been arrested on the charge once before, but it was Aye's first time.

 Personal life

 Aye's second husband was publicist Harry Wilson; they were married from 1920 until 1924.

 Later years and death

 Following retirement, she suffered from depression over her isolation from the film industry.
 In 1935, she attempted suicide by swallowing poison.
-She continued to suffer from depression and on July 10, 1951, Aye was found in a "semi-conscious condition" after swallowing a handful of bi-chloride of mercury tablets in a motel room in Culver City, California.
+She continued to have depression and on July 10, 1951, Aye was found in a "semi-conscious condition" after swallowing a handful of bi-chloride of mercury tablets in a motel room in Culver City, California.
 Her last words to her husband were: "I dropped one of the tablets on the floor and I'm afraid the dog will get it."
 She died eleven days later in a Los Angeles County hospital.
 Her father reported that she was despondent after failing to get a part in a television play.